NyneDZN/NeptuneOS/docs/installation.md

 > We are not responsible for any personal files you may lose, or any hardware issues you may experience while using NeptuneOS. <br>
 > We are fully open source, and NOT for sale.

+> If something has a ⭐, this means it is the recommended method.

 ## 🔍 Prerequisites

 - A USB (Optional)